- Make a list—stick to it.

 In the classroom

-Most states and territories have a range of energy, water, waste and biodiversity programs to provide practical support to help schools become more sustainable and can help your school get started.
+Most states and territories have a range of energy, water, waste and biodiversity programs.
+They can provide practical support to help schools become more sustainable.

 RecyclingNearYou Planet Ark